saralstalin/SaralSQL/README.md

 ---

-## Known Limitations
+## ⚠️ Known Limitations

 This extension is intentionally lightweight and does **not** do full SQL parsing or semantic analysis.
 Be aware of these trade-offs:

 - **Column References**
-  Column references are matched globally by name.
+  Column references are matched globally by name in regex fallback mode.
   If multiple tables have the same column (e.g. `Id`), all may appear in references.
-  (Teams using explicit naming standards like `EmployeeId`, `DepartmentId` will be less affected.)
+  Teams using explicit naming standards like `EmployeeId`, `DepartmentId` will be less affected.

 - **Bare Columns**
-  Bare columns (`SELECT EmployeeId`) are treated as global — not resolved to a specific table.
+  Bare columns (`SELECT EmployeeId`) are usually resolved to their table if the statement parses successfully.
+  In fallback (regex-only) mode, they are treated as global and may be ambiguous.
-  Aliased usage (`e.EmployeeId`) works better.
+  Aliased usage (`e.EmployeeId`) is always more reliable.

 - **Schemas**
-  By default, `dbo.TableName` and `TableName` are treated as the same.
+  `dbo.TableName` and `TableName` are treated as the same.
   Multiple schemas with the same table name are not yet distinguished.

 - **Cross-File Consistency**
   Accuracy depends on having all schema files in your workspace.
   Missing files = missing definitions.

-  (For SSDT projects, this typically isn’t an issue since all objects are included.)
+- **Parser Gaps**
+  Some T-SQL constructs (e.g. `TOP(@var)`, `MERGE`, `OUTPUT INTO`) are not fully supported by the parser.
+  Regex fallback ensures partial functionality, but AST-powered features may be incomplete.

+- **Mid-Edit States**
+  While typing (e.g. after `e.` without a column), some features may only partially work until the statement is complete.

 ---